sanand0/asyncllm/README.md

 import { asyncLLM } from "https://cdn.jsdelivr.net/npm/asyncllm@1";
 import { gemini } from "https://cdn.jsdelivr.net/npm/asyncllm@1/dist/gemini.js";

-// You can use the anthropic() adapter to convert OpenAI-style requests to Anthropic's format. const body = anthropic({
+// You can use the gemini() adapter to convert OpenAI-style requests to Gemini's format. const body = gemini({
   // Same as OpenAI example above
 });